Fort Lauderdale Improper Blood Test Attorneys

 - Only physicians, registered nurses, certified paramedics, licensed practical nurses, or other people with a medical license can collect the sample.

 When the above procedures are not followed, a blood test is not performed properly and an attorney can help you suppress the test results so they cannot be used against you in court.

 Blood Tests Not Performed Properly at Hospital

 In some cases, police officers may ask hospital staff to collect a blood sample from a suspect.
 For example, a driver may be involved in a car accident and be transported to the hospital to receive treatment for their injuries.
 While there, law enforcement may ask a doctor or nurse to take blood from the driver because they suspect they were driving under the influence.

 Generally speaking, blood tests that are performed at a hospital are not properly performed for law enforcement purposes, even if the above procedures are followed.
 This is because hospital staff take blood samples for the purpose of treatment, not to determine the patient’s blood alcohol content.

-Our Blood Tests Not Performed Properly Attorney in Fort Lauderdale Will Uphold Your Rights
+Our Fort Lauderdale Improper Blood Tests Attorneys Will Uphold Your Rights